r-goerge/Detecting-Linguistic-Indicators-for-Stereotype-Assessment-with-LLMs/README.md

 python stereotype_assessment.py
 ```

 to query the LLM for the prompt that implements the SCSC categorization scheme.
-This function has the parameters  model_name (str), prompt_id (str), evaluate_linguistic_indcators (boolean), and score scsc (boolean).
-By default model_name is set to GPT-4.1, prompt_id is PF_01, evaluate_linuistuic_indicators is TRUE (meaning the linguistic indicators in a sentence are detected by the model) and the score_scsc is TRUE (meaning the score_scsc is determined for each sentence based on the linguistic indicators).
+This function has the parameters  `model_name` (str), `prompt_id` (str), `evaluate_linguistic_indcators` (boolean), and `score scsc`(boolean).
+By default model_name is set to GPT-4.1, prompt_id is P_F_01, evaluate_linuistuic_indicators is TRUE (meaning the linguistic indicators in a sentence are detected by the model) and the score_scsc is TRUE (meaning the score_scsc is determined for each sentence based on the linguistic indicators).
 To calculate the score_scsc, our linear regression model is used.
-The linear regression model is stored in `model\2025_02_linear_regression_model.joblib`.
+The linear regression model is stored in `model/2025_02_linear_regression_model.joblib`.

-Two output files are created as csv-file  in `output\postprocess` (containing the linguisitc indicators per sentence) and `output\score_scsc` (containing the linguisitc indicators per sentence and the score scsc).
+Two output files are created as csv-file  in `output/postprocess` (containing the linguisitc indicators per sentence) and `output/score_scsc` (containing the linguisitc indicators per sentence and the score scsc).

 ### Adaptions